What You Need to Know about Aviation SMS Implementation Plans

 A gap analysis is an integral part of understanding your programs safety needs.

-Establish Greatest Needs of Company’s Safety Program
+Establish Greatest Needs of Company’s SMS

 - Level of compliance with oversight company;